-After a tenant has been evicted, it’s not uncommon to find mountains of trash, including home waste and undesired items.
-What do you typically do with a tenant’s personal possessions, such as clothing, household goods, appliances, and even pets, even if the majority of this can be tipped?
+It can be a difficult process for a landlord if a tenant leaves personal items behind.
+After a tenant has been evicted, it’s not uncommon to find rubbish, including home waste and undesired items left in a property once a tenant moves out.
+But what should you typically do with a tenant’s personal possessions, such as clothing, household goods, appliances, and even pets when left behind?

 It’s crucial to recognise that when a tenant vacates a rental property, there are certain guidelines landlords must follow.
 Therefore, read on to find out how to proceed if a tenant leaves personal items behind.

 Anything a tenant leaves behind still belongs to them; taking it is “illegal” and could get you into a lot of trouble.
-Of course, as a landlord, you’ll be driven to evict the current tenants and bring in fresh ones as soon as you can, which poses a problem.
+Of course, as a landlord, you would want to avoid any unoccupied periods and move new tenants in as soon as practically possible.

 Your rights and the tenant’s rights in this matter are outlined in the Torts (Interference with Goods) Act of 1977.